Sign In Register

 Healthcare Facilities154

-Colton has an average annual temperature of 44°F (7°C).
+Colton has a cool climate with an average annual temperature of 44°F (7°C).
 Winters average 16°F in January while summers reach 69°F in July.
-Annual precipitation is 42.0 inches.
-The area enjoys 251 sunny days per year.
+The area gets 251 sunny days per year, above the national average.
+Annual precipitation totals 42.0 inches.
 Air quality is rated Good with a median AQI of 36.
+The city sits at an elevation of 691 feet.

 Temperature